Andrea/Presentations/2017-05-typelevel-summit/slides/slides/index.md

 - data-background : images/fight.jpg

-> When Oooo and Bacon talk, many times they disagree and call each others names
+> When Oooo and Bacon talk, they often disagree and call each other names

 ' the statements by Syme and Odersky are at odds with the reality of programmers